crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+* fix code compiler to not use object assignment for nested overrides
 * inherit styles from other elements
   * add components
     * show component picker
   * remove components
 * special *bind* attribute
 * do not sync synthetic metadata
 * fetch frame bounds from source metadata